 - Audience Creation and Management: Create and manage target account lists, and use them for programs across the funnel.

 - Audience Data Analysis: Drill into each audience to see website activity, firmographic makeup, and intent signals.

 - Systems Integrations: Connect data with your analytics and CRM systems.

 The Audiences page is where you can create and manage your target account lists.

 You can quickly build one or more audiences consisting of your target accounts.
 Each audience might include accounts tied to a specific campaign or initiative, accounts in a particular vertical or company size, or it might be a broader list of target accounts that you are interested in driving through the funnel.

-There are several different options available to build one or more audiences:
+There are two options available to build one or more audiences:

 Your Demandbase Profile